lupebele/lupebele/README.md

 ### Hi there! 👋

-- 🌱 I’m currently learning on Academia Geek
+- 🌱 I’m currently learning.
 - 📫 How to reach me: lupeebele@gmail.com
 - ⚡ Fun fact: I like code